RobertGawron/GammaSpectrometer/Hardware/PhotomultiplierConnector/README.md

 # PhotomultiplierConnector

-This board is used to:
+This node is used to:

 - connect below components:
   - __photomultiplier tube__ and PCB of __data acquisition__,